 Menu Items

-Each menu is form out of menu items.
+Each menu is formed from menu items.
 AppCUI supports the following menu items:

-• CheckBox : a item that has two states (checked or unchecked).
-Clicking on this item will change the state (from checked to unchecked and vice-versa) and will send a command.
+• CheckBox: an item that has two states (checked or unchecked).
+Clicking this item changes the state (from checked to unchecked and vice versa) and sends a command.

-• SingleChoice : a item that is part of a group of items from which only one can be selected at a moment of time.
-Clicking on this item will select it (an implicelely unselect any other selected SingleChoice item from the group) and send a command.
+• SingleChoice: an item that is part of a group from which only one can be selected at a time.
+Clicking this item selects it (implicitly unselecting any other selected SingleChoice item in the group) and sends a command.

-• SubMenu : a item that contains another menu.
-Clicking on this item will open the sub-menu.
+• SubMenu: an item that contains another menu.
+Clicking this item opens the submenu.

-• Separator: a item that has no input and is represented by a horizontal line that separates groups or commands withing a menu.
+• Separator: an item that has no input and is represented by a horizontal line that separates groups or commands within a menu.

 Macro

-All menu items can be build via menuitem! macro.
-The following attributes are can be used:
+All menu items can be built via the menuitem! macro.
+The following attributes can be used:

 AttributeCommandCheckBoxSingleChoiceSub-MenuSeparator